Petingoso/dotfiles/README.md

 - https://github.com/junnunkarim/dotfiles-linux for most of the dwm and related configurations

-- https://gitlab.com/brokenbyte/dotfiles/-/tree/master for the some of the nvim configs
+- ~~https://gitlab.com/brokenbyte/dotfiles/-/tree/master for the some of the nvim configs~~ jokes on you it's now basically all mine now

 - https://github.com/lauroro/hyprland-dotfiles for most of the waybar config